Google WiFi Review

 Other Stuff – the app

 The Google WiFi app controls…errr…Google WiFi.
-It tests itself from time-to-time but more importantly also easily lets you do this.
+It tests and configures itself from time-to-time but more importantly also easily lets you do this.

 - Add your kids’ smartphone’s to a special area on the app where you can, sort-of, restrict access to unwanted content AND create schedules where it is turned on or off automatically eg BEDTIME.
 This can be different for differently aged children.
-Although if your kids have mobile data then that’s a pretty pointless thing to do as mobile data will totally bypass ALL the security that you are clever enough to install (except on the phone itself)
+Although if your kids have mobile data then that’s a pretty pointless thing to do as mobile data will totally bypass ALL the security that you are clever enough to install, except on the phone itself.
+Plus you got your kids an iPhone and they know to install face or fingerprint recognition – so there’s no way into it for you.

 - Note: using Google WiFi’s recommended setup will also mean that you will be able to limit access to the internet from wired desktop computers as well as from wireless devices.
 In fact it’s cleverer than that – even if the device is on a wired part of your network it can easily be restricted by Google WiFi, all you do is add that device to a schedule/label in the app.